xuleeyoung/Light-Weight-Neural-Network-Design-and-Implementation-on-Low-power-Processors/README.md

 Main stages include: Branch Adding -> Pruning -> Quantization -> Coding

-For VGG-16, the pipeline ahieves storage reduction from 527.8 MB to 28 MB, and running time saving from 172504 ms to 74908 ms.
+For VGG-16, the pipeline achieves storage reduction from 527.8 MB to 28 MB, and running time saving from 172504 ms to 74908 ms on CIFAR-10 test dataset.
+For ResNet-50, ...

 ### Compressing Procedures:
 1. Download models from torchvision